alam-ora/oracle-pgx/provision-environment/content_cs.md

 ## **STEP 3** : Create an SSH Key Pair

-You will utilizing Oracle Cloud Infrastructure Compute instance for installing Oracle Graph and visualization tools.
+You will be utilizing Oracle Cloud Infrastructure Compute instance (aka lab VM) for installing the required software components.
 OCI Compute instances use SSH keys instead of passwords to authenticate remote users and to encrypt the communications between network endpoints.

 >The SSH (Secure Shell) protocol is a method to enable secure remote access and data transfers over insecure networks through Cryptography.
 >